 Time to drive on now across the Ross bridge (which is sometimes raised to allow access to the dry dock) and wind passed the working harbour where the Scillonian berths at night and then on along Penzance promenade, brave with brightly fluttering flags in Summer and still with the nostalgic hint of the days of fashionable seaside holidays of yesteryear.
 Look out for a very fine surviving Lido on the seawards side before the road merges almost imperceptibly into Newlyn.

 Newlyn has a busy fishing port and the granite harbour and fish market is open to the public.
 This is very much a working harbour without thrills that lands some of the best fish in the country.
 It is possible to buy fresh crab and lobster from Harvey or Stevenson Fish merchants.

-This is a charming gaggle of Cornish cottages set around the harbour with winding granite paved alleys and a real must for your tour.
+This is a charming gaggle of Cornish cottages set around the harbour with winding granite paved alleys.
+Mousehole is picture postcard perfect and a real must for your tour.
 I can almost imagine the rather well off artist of the Penzance and Newlyn colony, flamboyantly drawing up in an open roadster beside the Ship Inn!

 The manor house further up the hill was the last to fall to the notorious raid by the Spanish in 1595 and a rare survivor of the raid.
 I found a brief extract here in A survey of Cornwall – notice the original spellings